CLI Seminar: Propensity Evidence Reform Commentary

 As to the second of those instructions, in BBH there was a division of opinion as to how a certain piece of evidence, said to be probative of a sexual interest by the accused in the complainant, was to be assessed.
 The evidence was from the complainant’s brother, who said that he had witnessed an incident involving his sister and the appellant (who was their father), which the prosecution said was probative of a sexual interest by the father in his daughter, and in turn, of his guilt on a charge of maintaining a sexual relationship with her.
 The appellant argued that the brother’s evidence was equivocal, in that the event which he described could have been something which had no sexual character.
 Hayne J, with whom Gummow J agreed, said that the evidence of the brother itself had to show that the accused had a sexual interest.
 Their Honours’ view was unchanged from HML, where Hayne J had said that the evidence of uncharged conduct is not admissible to prove a sexual interest if its interpretation of showing a sexual interest “depends upon the prior acceptance of other evidence of separate events demonstrating that interest”.
 In BBH, French CJ said that the brother’s evidence was not to be interpreted by “reference to evidence which the brother’s testimony was adduced to support”.
 French CJ, Gummow and Hayne JJ were in dissent, in holding that the brother’s evidence was inadmissible as propensity evidence.

 Of the majority in BBH, Crennan and Kiefel JJ (in a joint judgment) and Bell J held that the brother’s evidence was not equivocal, when it was viewed, not in isolation, but in conjunction with other evidence in the prosecution case.
 The other majority judgment was that of Heydon J. In his Honour’s view, the brother’s evidence had the capacity, taken by itself, to support a finding beyond reasonable doubt that, in the incident witnessed by the brother, the accused had either committed an offence of a sexual nature, or carried out other conduct, in either way revealing his sexual passion for the complainant.
-Consequently, in BBH, there was no majority view as to whether evidence could be probative of a sexual interest if its interpretation in that way was dependent upon the acceptance of other evidence in the prosecution case.

 (Emphasis added and footnotes removed)